uptonking/note4yaoo/docs-react-p6-hooks .md

   - But sometimes you need to be sure an object is only created once.
   - To avoid re-creating the ignored initial state, we can pass a function to useState
 - Are Hooks slow because of creating functions in render?
-  - No.
+  - No. In modern browsers, the raw performance of closures compared to classes doesn’t differ significantly except in extreme scenarios.
   - Hooks avoid a lot of the overhead that classes require, like the cost of creating class instances and binding event handlers in the constructor.
   - Idiomatic code using Hooks doesn't need the deep component tree nesting that is prevalent in codebases that use higher-order components, render props, and context.
-With smaller component trees, React has less work to do.
+    - With smaller component trees, React has less work to do.
-  - Traditionally, performance concerns around inline functions in React have been related to how passing new callbacks on each render breaks shouldComponentUpdate optimizations in child components.
+  - Traditionally, performance concerns around inline functions in React have been related to how passing new callbacks on each render breaks `shouldComponentUpdate` optimizations in child components.
   - Hooks approach this problem from three sides
     - `useCallback` Hook lets you keep the same callback reference between re-renders so that shouldComponentUpdate continues to work
     - `useMemo` Hook makes it easier to control when individual children update, reducing the need for pure components.